Diagonal flow detects topology of strata: Zariski density

-\begin{theorem} The Rauzy--Veech groups for all components of all abelian strata are Zariski dense in their ambient symplectic groups.
-The same holds for the plus and minus Rauzy--Veech groups for all components of all quadratic strata. \end{theorem}
+\begin{theorem} The symplectic monodromy groups and the symplectic Rauzy--Veech groups for all abelian components, and the plus and minus symplectic monodromy groups and the plus and minus symplectic Rauzy--Veech groups for all quadratic components, are Zariski dense in their ambient symplectic groups. \end{theorem}

-Being the full symplectic group or a finite index subgroup, Rauzy--Veech groups for abelian strata and quadratic components that arise by simple extensions from abelian strata are Zariski dense.

-The Rauzy--Veech groups of the quadratic base cases are harder to track directly and here we bypass them.
-Instead, we leverage Filip's results \cite{Fil17} to prove Zariski density of their monodromy groups.
-By \Cref{c:finite index}, Rauzy--Veech groups are finite index in the monodromy groups.
-We deduce that they are Zariski dense.
-For clarity, we again refer the reader to the commutative diagram in \Cref{s:RV}.
-We then extend the density to all quadratic stratum components by simple extensions.

-The proof presented here is self-contained and works for any (abelian or quadratic) connected component.
-A key ingredient is the work \cite{Fil17} of Filip that gives a list of possible Zariski closures for algebraic hulls of linear invariant suborbifolds.